-My interest and expertise in the postcommunist transitional region led to a project on money management strategies in Russian household (together with Dilyara Ibragimova from Moscow’s Higher School of Economics).
-We are investigating the relationship between household characteristics and the choice of a money management strategy, as well as the extent to which money management is indicative of control over money and power distribution between spouses.
+I have recently extended my interest in postcommunist consumer finance to a project on money management strategies in Russian households.
+Together with Dilyara Ibragimova (Research University-Higher School of Economics) we are investigating the relationship between household characteristics and the choice of a money management strategy, as well as the ways in which money management is indicative of control over money and power distribution between spouses.

-Alya Guseva is Chair of Economic Sociology Section of the ASA.
-If you are interested in learning more about economic sociology, please check out the recent issues of Section newsletter: Fall 2015 and Spring 2016.
+Alya Guseva is past Chair of Economic Sociology Section of the ASA.
+If you are interested in learning more about economic sociology, please check out the recent issues of Section newsletter: Fall 2015, Spring 2016 and Summer 2016.

 Rona-Tas, A. and A. Guseva.
 2014.
 Plastic Money: Constructing Markets for Credit Cards in Eight Postcommunist Countries.
 Stanford: Stanford University Press.

 Rona-Tas, A. and A. Guseva.
 2013.
 “Legal Regulation in the East and Central European Credit Card Markets.”
 Journal of Comparative Economics 41: 420–435.

 Guseva, A. 2012.
 Karty v Ruki: Zarozhdenie Rynka Bankovskix Kart v Postsovetskoy Rossii.
 Moscow: Higher School of Economics (Russian translation of Into the Red).

 Guseva, A. 2010.
 “Uncertainty and Complementarity, Coercion and Control in the Development of the Russian Credit Card Market.”
 Genesis (special issue ed. by Gilles Laferte) 79:74-96 (in French).

 Guseva, A. 2008.
 Into the Red: The Birth of the Credit Card Market in Postcommunist Russia.
 Stanford: Stanford University Press.